What everyone is missing about the controversial JEDI project: positive ripple effects

 And this spillover effect will reach well beyond Washington because non-federal organizations working with the government are usually bound by FedRAMP as well, including contractors and universities receiving federal money.

-JEDI can also be expected to be a fertile magnet and proving ground for specialists with a broad range of cloud-related skills such as Linux, databases, machine learning, and, of course, security.
-It’s a safe bet this concentration of talented people will become key contributors to open-source projects, provide the leadership the government will increasingly need as cloud continues to advance, and even go on to start their own companies.
+JEDI can also be expected to be a fertile magnet and proving ground for specialists with a broad range of cloud-related skills, such as Linux, databases, machine learning, and, of course, security.
+It’s a safe bet this concentration of talented people will become key contributors to open source projects, provide the leadership the government will increasingly need as cloud continues to advance, and even go on to start their own companies.

 Another important ripple effect has to do with AI.
 A better enterprise cloud is needed to build out the Pentagon’s plans to expand the use of AI systems throughout the military.